michelleshanna92/project-manager/README.md

 # Personal Idea Board

-The Personal Idea Board is an application that allows the user to add multiple tasks and set prioritization for tasks according to its level of importance and/or deadline.
-This application is developed for users looking to keep track of important events such as projects, homework, and everyday tasks.
+The Personal Idea Board is an application that allows the user to add one or multiple ideas and store information on a personal board.
+This application is developed for users looking to keep track of their ideas and eliminate the inconvenience of having to forget a potentially useful idea.
 Here are some advantages of using Task Manager:

-* Worry-free customization of dates/prioritization
+* Worry-free customization
-* The user has no limit on how many tasks they can add/remove
+* The user has no limit on how many ideas they can add/remove
-* Eliminates the concern of having to forget about an any task
+* Each user gets their own private interspace when they create an account

 ## How It Works
 1. The user must create an account by creating a username and password